project-imprimis/libprimis/doc/engine.md

-To fully understand this text, it is expected that readers understand the basics of functional and object-oriented programming paradigms, as well as have a basic knowledge of linear and vector algebra; these mathematical concepts are the core of how 3D engines like Imprimis' are designed.
+To fully understand this text, it is expected that readers understand the basics of functional and object-oriented programming paradigms, as well as have a basic knowledge of linear and vector algebra; these mathematical concepts are the core of how 3D engines like Libprimis' are designed.
 A few rendering techniques, such as global illumination, additionally use more complex mathematics borrowed from linear analysis, including multipole expansions and Fourier series.